stephen-soltesz/collectd-mlab/DEBUG.md

 The output from this command should be saved to `/home/mlab_utility/conf/snmp.community.updated`.
 If the output does not match the content of this file (or, the file is empty) there may be an error discovering VLANs.
-See the Cisco notes below for Cisco switches.
-For other switch types, see the command for querying `sysDescr.0` below.
+To diagnose Cisco switches, see the Cisco notes below.
+To diagnose other switch types, start with the commands for querying `sysDescr.0` below.

 ## QFX and HP Procurve